What is periodontal / gum disease?

 Periodontal therapy begins with a consultation and examination to determine the stage of the disease and develop a treatment plan.
 Depending on the stage of the disease, several treatments can be applied:

-It is recommended at least once a year for healthy patients, according to the diagnosis of our hygienists, in some cases it is recommended between two and three times a year.
+It is recommended at least once (in some cases two or three times) a year for healthy patients, according to the diagnosis of our hygienists.
 The plaque and tartar are removed, which with our usual cleaning at home we cannot remove.

-In short, we can have a better and more effective treatment, and much less uncomfortable and painful, both for natural teeth and for implants.
+In short, we can have a more comfortable, less painful, and more effective treatment, both for natural teeth and for implants.

 Scaling and Root Planing Session